 With this in mind, those fancy grinder trimmers do not work and are a waste of money, as are many types of “guillotine” nail trimmers since they are hard to use and they crush the nail the moment they get even a little bit dull.

 It is important to buy the appropriate nail clippers for the job, or should I say dog.
 In other words, if your clippers are too big and bulky they can be difficult to manage on small dogs.
-Here is a Small Dog Nail Clipper for dogs up to 40 Pounds.
+Here is a Small Dog Nail Clipper.

 And for toy breeds or puppies you might prefer the Li’l Pals Nail Green Trimmer for Extra Small Dogs.